okta/okta-sdk-dotnet/docs/CustomizationApi.md

 # **GetCustomizationPreview**
 > EmailPreview GetCustomizationPreview (string brandId, string templateName, string customizationId)

-Preview an Email Customization
+Retrieve a Preview of an Email Customization

-Generates a preview of an email customization.
+Retrieves a preview of an email customization.
 All variable references (e.g., `${user.profile.firstName}`) are populated using the current user's context.

 ### Example
 ```csharp